Considering giving milk to your Great Dane? Discover if it’s a treat they can enjoy or if it’s best avoided. Let’s lap up the facts together!

 When your Great Dane puppy is born, they will drink milk from their mother.
 Actually, this is needed so they can get all the antibodies to keep them healthy.

 Their mother’s milk is the best source of nutrients for your Great Dane.
-As a puppy, your Great Dane’s digestive tract is able to digest all the lactose in the milk that they get from their mother.
+As a puppy, your Great Dane’s digestive tract is able to digest all the lactose in the milk that it gets from its mother.

 As they start to wean, the lining of the GI tract starts to change, and they cannot break down lactose as easily.

 Usually, at this time, your Great Dane is starting to be weaned from its mother and drinking more water and eating solid food.
-Sometimes adding puppy milk replacer to the food for a short period of time is good to transition your Great Dane puppy to kibble.
+Sometimes adding puppy milk replacer to the food for a short period of time is good for transitioning your Great Dane puppy to kibble.

 Great Dane puppies are a very fast-growing breed and are on special diets specifically designed for large breed dogs.
-These food have lower calcium content to help prevent any bone and joint problems.
+These foods have lower calcium content to help prevent any bone and joint problems.

 Since milk contains high levels of calcium, it is best not to add any milk to your Great Dane puppy’s diet.

 Cow’s milk contains more lactose than dog’s milk and is much easier on a young Great Dane puppy’s sensitive GI system.
 If you notice diarrhea after your Great Dane puppy drinks cow’s milk, stop giving it to them and find a dog milk replacer.

 Can puppies drink powdered milk?